Experiential Learning Depot

 When students can focus on the learning, on the content, or on the experience itself rather than on the grades, they are intrinsically motivated to learn.
 They want to learn.

-That intrinsic motivation is in itself SO beneficial.
-It removes some of those pesky classroom management issues and it promotes lifelong learning.
+Intrinsic motivation is, in itself, so beneficial.
+It removes some of those pesky classroom management issues, and it promotes lifelong learning.

 5. Equitable

 Traditional grading methods can lead to inequities.
-Learners that have the support and resources to get extra help tend to move up the grades ladder.
+Learners who have the support and resources to get extra help tend to move up the grade ladder.

 And as those with more resources and support continue through the traditional academic system, they are more likely to get into colleges and get jobs that also place a lot of value on grades.